DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/21-Central-Limit-Theorem.md

 d.
 Calculate a p-value.
 e.
 Draw a conclusion.

-\indent 3.
-Exploration of the chi-squared and $t$ distributions.
+3. Exploration of the chi-squared and $t$ distributions.

 a.
 In `R`, plot the pdf of a random variable with the chi-squared distribution with 1 degree of freedom.
 On the same plot, include the pdfs with degrees of freedom of 5, 10 and 50.
 Describe how the behavior of the pdf changes with increasing degrees of freedom.
 b.
 Repeat part (a) with the $t$ distribution.
 Add the pdf of a standard normal random variable as well.
 What do you notice?

-\indent 4.
-In this lesson, we have used the expression *degrees of freedom* a lot.
+4. In this lesson, we have used the expression *degrees of freedom* a lot.
 What does this expression mean?
 When we have sample of size $n$, why are there $n-1$ degrees of freedom for the $t$ distribution?
 Give a short concise answer (about one paragraph).
 You will likely have to do a little research on your own.

-\indent 5.
-Deborah Toohey is running for Congress, and her campaign manager claims she has more than 50\% support from the district's electorate.
+5. Deborah Toohey is running for Congress, and her campaign manager claims she has more than 50\% support from the district's electorate.
 Ms. Toohey's opponent claimed that Ms. Toohey has **less** than 50\%.
 Set up a hypothesis test to evaluate who is right.

 a.
 Should we run a one-sided or two-sided hypothesis test?
 b.
 Write the null and alternative hypothesis.